-This beautiful park not only has areas that collect water, but it has a trail around the entire lake area as well as interior walkways.
+This beautiful park has areas that collect water, and it has a trail around the entire lake area plus interior walkways.
 While we were walking around the exterior route, we spotted many different types of birds.
 I am sure that there are many more that frequent this place.

 As you can see from the sign below, fishing is allowed with specific stipulations.
 We saw a couple of fishers on the day of our visit.

 There is a paved nature trail around the lake on the hill rising above it, but one can walk down closer to the water if desired.
 One sees lake views from most of the exterior walk except for the portion running parallel to Brays Bayou.
 The entire walk or run around the perimeter of the park is 1.72 miles.
 We did that first before walking through the interior portions of the park.

 Close to the water collection areas of the lake, mowing is not allowed.
 A natural area with grasses, wildflowers, and trees supporting local wildlife is the result.
 People are warned not to leave their dogs off leashes or to wade in the water due to the possibility of alligators being present.